 A radiation machine is any device capable of electrically producing ionizing radiation (the term excludes devices containing radioactive material).
 The purpose of the radiation machine safety program is to ensure that any x-ray systems or particle accelerators are purchased, used, stored and disposed of correctly.

-An Application for Authorization to Use Radiation Machine must be reviewed by the university Radiation Safety Officer and approved by the Brown University Radiation Safety Committee.
+Brown University personnel wishing to own a radiation machine must fill out an Application for Authorization to Use Radiation Machine, which will be reviewed by the university Radiation Safety Officer and approved by the Brown University Radiation Safety Committee prior to use.
 In addition, every radiation system (used or stored) must be registered with the State of Rhode Island, Department of Health.
 A radiation machine registration is valid for one year.

 To learn more about ionizing radiation, click the ‘Compliance’ and ‘Resources’ tabs to the left.